beaker-project/beaker/documentation/user-guide/systems.rst

    -  *Removed*: System no longer exists in the inventory.

--  *Shared*: Allows others to run jobs against this machine.

 -  *Secret*: Stops other people from seeing this system in the inventory.